premsagary/Docker/Images.md

      hello-world         latest              e38bc07ac18e        10 days ago         1.85kB
      centos              centos6             70b5d81549ec        2 weeks ago         195MB
      centos              latest              e934aafc2206        2 weeks ago         199MB

+     prems-MacBook-Air:~ root# docker pull nginx:latest
+     latest: Pulling from library/nginx
+     2a72cbf407d6: Pull complete
+     04b2d3302d48: Pull complete
+     e7f619103861: Pull complete
+     Digest: sha256:18156dcd747677b03968621b2729d46021ce83a5bc15118e5bcced925fb4ebb9
+     Status: Downloaded newer image for nginx:latest

+     If you see when I pulled nginx:latest its pulling multiple layers for base image(2a72cbf407d6,04b2d3302d48,e7f619103861) The reason is 2a72cbf407d6 would be underlying operating system 04b2d3302d48 would be Nginx package installation on the image e7f619103861 may be nginx configuration

+     When you build/customize a container after pulling the base image, each change you make will become a layer or snapshot        that are added to the image.
+It will be more clear when we start commiting the images.

+## Inspect Images

+     If you want to more about the image yoou can use this command, output will be in JSON. docker inspect IMAGE ID / REPOSITORY:TAG
+     prems-MacBook-Air:~ root# docker inspect nginx:latest
+     [
+          {
+        "Id": "sha256:b175e7467d666648e836f666d762be92a56938efe16c874a73bab31be5f99a3b",
+        "RepoTags": [
+            "nginx:latest"
+          ],
+        "RepoDigests": [
+            "nginx@sha256:18156dcd747677b03968621b2729d46021ce83a5bc15118e5bcced925fb4ebb9"

 ## Run docker Images